davidchanho/medium-clone/README.md

 - Programmatically seeded mock data into MongoDB database.
 - Unit test MongoDB, React, API, Node.js
 - Integration test MongoDB
-- managed state with Redux Toolkit and used its Redux Hooks to utilize it.
+- Managed state with Redux Toolkit and used its Redux Hooks to utilize it.
+- Code split routes with React Suspense and Lazy.
 ### Continued development

 I will experiment with other ways of doing things.